Manest/kanji-extractor/README.md

 ===============

-Just past a japanese text in the textarea and show the result.
+Paste a japanese text in the textarea and show kanji list.

 Can test it here : <a href="http://manest.github.io/kanji-extractor/">http://manest.github.io/kanji-extractor</a>